brschwar/dotfiles/README.md

   `mkdir ~/Sites && cd ~/Sites`

-  and clone the dotfiles repo into Sites folder
+  and clone the dotfiles repo into Sites folder (you may be prompted to install command line tools).

   `git clone git@github.com:brschwar/dotfiles.git`